siggisv/remotemo/docs/API_design.md

 void remoTemo::Temo::quit();
 ```

-Just make sure not to touch any of the object's methods after that.
+Just make sure not to touch any of the object's functions after that.

 <sup>[Back to top](#remotemo-api-design)</sup>
 ## Using remoTemo